The start of a branding agency

 How big is a branding agency?

-Who’s to say an agency of two cannot deliver a brand solution superior to a multi-national award winning mega fee agency?
-Well nothing.
+Who’s to say an agency of two people cannot deliver a brand solution superior to a multi-national award winning mega fee agency?
+Well, no-one.
 Some of the great movers and shakers work alone or at most with a small team.

 Setting client budget aside, why do clients pick certain agencies over others and what do those agencies need to know and deliver as expert brand consultants?